DTJF/fbdoc/src/doc/Usage.md

  - the manual
    http://www.stack.nl/~dimitri/doxygen/manual.html for details.
- - \ref subsectExaDoxy for an example for a function comment block
+ - \ref SubSecExaDoxy for an example for a function comment block
  - all fb-doc source code as further examples.

 For Doxygen we can also create the pseudo C files in the